happypeter/LGCB/book/bash-navigation.md

 various points on the tree according to the whims of the system administrator, the person (or persons) responsible for the maintenance of the system.
-The Current Working Directory Most of us are probably familiar with a graphical file manager which represents the file system tree as in Figure 1.
-Notice that the tree is usually shown upended, that is, with the root at the top and the various branches descending below.
+The Current Working Directory Most of us are probably familiar with a graphical file manager which represents the file system tree.
+Notice that the tree is usually with the root at the top and the various branches descending below.

 ![tree](./images/tree.png)